-When an event is over a century old, innovation is not a suggestion; it is a requirement.
+When an event is more than a century old, innovation is not a suggestion; it is a requirement.
 However, the founders of the Olympics probably never foresaw cameras moving over 70 miles per hour while trailing athletes down mountains and through tracks.

 Every four years, there are changes — some major, others minor.
 Sometimes this means new sports, such as breaking at the 2024 Paris Olympics or ski mountaineering in this year's Games.
 In other cases, it's simply about a change in the television broadcast.